 Perhaps some people are trying to take advantage of the exemptions in the Act.
 Section 13(1), for example, states that “A service is not a financial adviser service for the purposes of this Act if the service is provided only as an incidental part of another business that is not otherwise a financial service or does not have, as its principal activity, the provision of another financial service”.

-So we see a lot of organisations that promote them as specialists in property investments, which may or may not be cleverly marketed real estate agencies.
+So we see a lot of organisations that promote themselves as specialists in property investments, which may or may not be cleverly marketed real estate agencies.
 And/or they might be about providing education (such as expensive seminars) to people about real estate investment.
 In fact, they might even argue that is the major part of their business – and that any other service they provide, which might otherwise be an “investment planning service” for the purposes of the Act, is incidental to the other part of their business.
 Even if the carrot of “wealth” and “passive income” and “freedom” (*ahem financial investment goals*) is what ultimately encourages their clients to invest in property.

 Of course, they don’t usually charge directly for providing something resembling a personalised investment planning service.
 They make money in lots of other ways.
 So you could argue that from a revenue perspective, this service is incidental.
 Even if it might be central to generating the other forms of revenue they receive.

 In my view, the fact that in a twelve month period only 48 people who are actually authorised to provide fully regulated investment planning provided direct property advice to Kiwis is astonishing.

 It makes me wonder where people are really getting advice about directly property; what sort of advice they’re receiving; and whether they actually realise the limitations and conflicts of interest of interest associated with this advice.